 Designing a building isn’t mysterious.
 Actually, it’s very straightforward.
 The key, like most things in life, is planning, before the “designing” even starts.

-Before calling in the architect the smart clients should do a lot of soul searching to identify exactly what the requirements will be.
+Before calling in the architect the smart clients should do a lot of souls searching to identify exactly what the requirements will be.
 Couples need to get on the same page.
 People have to see eye-to-eye in order to create something as significant and expensive as a new home or new digs for the family business.

 When the individual or couple is prepared and ready to speak with one voice, it’s time to sit down with the architect and discuss options.
-In our office, at this juncture, we thoroughly investigate of all the desires and functional needs, even before we start thinking about any particular design.
+In our office, at this juncture, we thoroughly investigate all the desires and functional needs, even before we start thinking about any particular design.

 We can call this initial process “programming.”
 Once we have the “program”, that is the concise statement (in English, rather than with sketches) of what the building will physically be, what special attributes and must have, what functions it must accommodate, only then we can seriously start thinking about drawing a design.